Vietnam.vn - Nền tảng quảng bá Việt Nam

 “That is why we are following (the riots) with concern.
 I am very hopeful and confident that the French President will find a way to ensure that the situation improves quickly,” he stressed.
 (AFP, Reuters, Sputnik)

-Germany deployed three Patriot air defense units in Poland near the Ukrainian border in January, after a missile believed to have come from Ukraine fell on a Polish village in November 2022, killing two people.
+Germany deployed three Patriot air defense units in Poland near the Ukrainian border in January, after a missile believed to be from Ukraine fell on a Polish village in November 2022, killing two people.
 (Reuters)

 RELATED NEWS